doppelmutzi/doppelmutzi.github.io/_posts/2018-01-30-vuex-testing-mocha-sinon.md

 # Conclusion

 With the testing approach demonstrated above, it is possible to have a 100% code coverage of _Vuex actions_ as depicted in the next screenshot.
-Maybe you have the same opinion, _actions_ are one of the most important but also most complex parts of your _Vue.js_ application.
+Maybe you have the same opinion that _actions_ are one of the most important but also most complex parts of your _Vue.js_ application.
 That's why testing them entirely is crucial!

 ![With the testing approach 100% LOC of Vuex actions can be tested](../images/vuex-testing-code-coverage.png)